credibleforce/lacework-custom-reports/docs/dataset/laceworksdk_lql_dataset_handler.md

 ## Configuration Options

-**Note**: The report configuration file does accept five jinja templating options.
+The report configuration file does accept five jinja templating options:

 * `{{ env['VALUE'] }}` can be used to access environment variables.
 * `{{ date.strftime('%Y-%m-%d') }}` provides access to the current date.